winniepuhh/google-map-project/README.md

 7. if you want to delete all markets click (Clear All)

-Sorry do not have enough time to add Firebase.
+Sorry did not have enough time to add Firebase.